Full Formatting Service

 Two free hours to deal with any formatting disruptions arising from content changes you make after my formatting is done.

-• Unless you make fairly substantial changes (unusual at such a late stage), this 2-hour free allowance is normally plenty of time.
+- Unless you make fairly substantial changes (unusual at such a late stage), this 2-hour free allowance is normally plenty of time.

-• If more than two hours are needed, the first two hours of additional time (i.e. hours 3 and 4) are charged at a 50% discounted rate of $100/hr.
-Any further additional time is charged at $200/hr.
+- If more than two hours are needed, the first two hours of additional time (i.e. hours 3 and 4) are charged at a 33.3% discounted rate of $100/hr.
+Any further additional time is charged at $150/hr.

-POST-EXAMINER BONUSES
+POST-EXAMINER BONUS

 Two discounted hours to deal with any formatting disruptions arising from changes requested by Examiners.

-• If your Examiners require you to make changes after their assessment, you may need follow-up formatting services to rectify any formatting disruptions arising from those changes.
-Your first two hours will be charged at a 50% discounted rate of $100/hr.
+- If your Examiners require you to make changes after their assessment, you may need follow-up formatting services to rectify any formatting disruptions arising from those changes.
+Your first two hours will be charged at a 33.3% discounted rate of $100/hr.
 Typically, two hours is enough to deal with the formatting impacts of Examiner-requested changes.
-In the unusual event that more than two hours are needed, the additional time is charged at $200/hr.
+In the unusual event that more than two hours are needed, the additional time is charged at $150/hr.

-• Nowadays, universities don’t generally ask you to provide bound physical copies of your thesis.
+Nowadays, universities don’t generally ask you to provide bound physical copies of your thesis.
 However, most candidates still like to produce a few bound copies as mementos for themselves and/or their supervisors.
 They typically do this after their thesis has been returned from the Examiners and any final content updates have been applied.

-• In the Print Edition, each page has a wider margin on the spine edge to offset the amount ‘swallowed’ by the binding.
+- In the Print Edition, I ensure each page has a wider margin on the spine edge to offset the amount ‘swallowed’ by the binding.
 Page headers (running heads) and footers (page numbers) are justified against the outer margin, giving the document more of a ‘book’ look.
 And blank pages are inserted where needed to ensure new chapters, appendices and front/back matter sections start on an odd-numbered (right-hand) page — an almost universal publishing convention.

-Extended Services and related fees
+Extended Services and related fees ▲

 If your formatting requirements fall outside the standard Core Services parameters, some Extended Services Fees will apply.